 January 9th was the 123rd anniversary of the death of Bailey Davenport, the second son of Col. George Davenport.
 And although he didn’t live in Davenport for a good portion of his life, we think the title of this blog post works—if not geographically, at least in regards to his role in the traditional Davenport family pastime of developing and supporting what would become the Quad-Cities.

-Bailey Davenport was born on September 16, 1825, in Cincinnati—the hometown of his mother, Susan Lewis—and spent his childhood on a large Mississippi River island between Davenport, Iowa, and Rock Island, Illinois.
+Bailey Davenport was born on September 16, 1825, in Cincinnati, Ohio, and spent his childhood on a large Mississippi River island between Davenport, Iowa, and Rock Island, Illinois.

 And if a large portion of the area on either side of the river could be seen as Col. Davenport’s kingdom, divided between his two sons, Bailey was heir to the Illinois side, spending many of his adult years in, and quite a bit of his genetic ingenuity to the benefit of, Rock Island County, Illinois.

 By his father’s death in 1845, Bailey owned a good portion of Rock Island County, and considerable acreage in other Illinois counties.
-He had a coal mine in Rock Island that produced two thousand tons a year, and an amusement resort called Blackhawk’s Watch Tower.
+He had a coal mine in Rock Island that produced two thousand tons a year and a park that would later be developed into the Blackhawk’s Watch Tower amusement resort.
 He was also one of the founders of the Merchants State Bank of Davenport, which did business on both sides of the river.

 His was beloved and respected by his fellow citizens, who repeatedly elected him mayor of Rock Island between 1861 to 1865, guiding the city through the trials of the Civil War, and also in 1873 and 1875.